mazzalab/NetMD/docs/source/installation.rst

 .. code-block:: console

+   # either create a new conda env and install NetMD
+   (env) $ conda create -n netmd -c conda-forge bioconda::netmd

+   # or, if you already have an activa conda env, just install
-   (env) $ conda install bfxcss::netmd -c conda-forge
+   (env) $ conda install -c conda-forge bioconda::netmd

 Check if everything is fine